 Since Cyclosporiasis is a nationally notifiable disease, healthcare professionals must report suspected and confirmed cases of disease to public health jurisdictions.

-Cyclospora is not a bacteria, but in 1995 while conducting research in Nepal, in a double-blind, placebo-controlled trial researchers found that trimethoprim-sulfamethoxazole (TMP-SMZ) was effective in treating the illness – TMP-SMZ, or Bactrim by its brand name, is highly effective in cutting the disease short.
-Unfortunately, some people are allergic to sulfa-based antibiotics, and must rely on largely inefficient and ineffective secondary protocols.
+Cyclospora is not a bacteria, but in 1995 while conducting research in Nepal, in a double-blind, placebo-controlled trial researchers found that TMP-SMZ was effective in treating the illness – TMP-SMZ is highly effective in cutting the disease short.
+Unfortunately, some people are allergic to sulfa-based antibiotics and must rely on largely inefficient and ineffective secondary protocols.

 Individuals with symptoms linked to Cyclospora should contact their healthcare provider for treatment immediately.
 In many of the recent cases of a large Cyclospora outbreak, the victims have found out their likely diagnosis on television before they presented for a Cyclospora test.
 Many had been in and out of their physician’s offices without satisfaction, often with negative stool cultures leaving both the victim and the medical professional wondering about the etiology of the disease.
 But in several recent outbreaks, such as the recent Del Monte vegetable tray outbreak, the McDonald’s Southwest Grilled Chicken Salad outbreak, and the previous Olive Garden/Red Lobster salad outbreak, news coverage put many victims on notice and they presented to their physicians’ offices for testing.

 Many of the victims were sick for weeks or months prior to finding out they had Cyclospora.
 Many were extremely worried given the severity of their illness, the attendant weight loss, with thoughts this could be cancer or another terminal illness.